Miconazole: Mechanism of action

 Miconazole inhibits the fungal enzyme 14α-sterol demethylase, resulting in a reduced production of ergosterol.
 In addition to its antifungal actions, miconazole, similarly to ketoconazole, is known to act as an antagonist of the glucocorticoid receptor.
 Miconazole is also known to bind to tubulin and inhibit its polymerization.
+Miconazole inhibits CYP2J2.

 Pharmacokinetics

 After application to the skin, miconazole can be measured in the skin for up to four days, but less than 1% is absorbed into the bloodstream.
 When applied to the oral mucosa (and possibly also for vaginal use), it is significantly absorbed.
 In the bloodstream, 88.2% are bound to plasma proteins and 10.6% to blood cells.
 The substance is partly metabolized via the liver enzyme CYP3A4 and mainly eliminated via the faeces.

 Chemistry

 The solubilities of miconazole nitrate powder are 0.03% in water, 0.76% in ethanol and up to 4% in acetic acid.
 Miconazole crystallises as colourless prisms in the monoclinic space group P2_{1}/c.